fbpx

 Sheba’s New OPMD Clinic

 Recognizing the growing need among OPMD patients, Sheba has recently opened a specialized clinic, headed by Dr. Amir Dori, who also heads Sheba’s EMG laboratory.
-Employing a multifaceted approach to the diagnosis, treatment, and monitoring, the OPMD Clinic team includes ENTs, neurologists, communication clinicians, oral and maxillofacial physicians, and ophthalmologists.
+Employing a multifaceted approach to diagnosis, treatment, and monitoring, the OPMD Clinic team includes ENTs, neurologists, communication clinicians, oral and maxillofacial physicians, and ophthalmologists.

 Services offered at the new clinic include genetic testing to detect OPMD, which will allow the establishment of a national database that can be used to advance OPMD research.